What is Video Contribution?

 Satellite is however still used to a large extent because of its proven reliability.
 Internet-based transport is relatively new, and its reliability is yet to gain the trust of rights holders for the largest events.
 But the flexibility and cost of IP have enabled smaller events and sports to reach new markets without risking large investments.

 The direction of travel is clear.
-A large portion of video contribution will eventually be made using the unmanaged networks of the Internet and cloud.
+A large portion of video contribution will eventually be made using the unmanaged, and managed, networks of the Internet and cloud.

 The Net Insight Nimbra advantage